JohnFu11er/IT-journey/_posts/2020-06-20-My First Django Project.markdown

 <h2>DJANGO SETUP</h2>

-<b>Provision CentOS 8 virtual machine.
+<b>Provision a CentOS 8 virtual machine.
 Make sure that your system user is in the administrator group, and that the VM has internet connectivity.
 Once CentOS 8 is done installing, open a terminal window from the desktop.</b><br />
 <br />

 <b>Add EPEL repository:</b>